 Along with APFS and Mac OS Extended (also called HFS+), you also have other file systems that can be used for external drives, including cross-platform options like ExFAT.
-For most users, however, APFS is the only file system they’ll need or want to use—but only if they’re (only) using modern Mac devices.
+However, for most users, APFS is the only file system they’ll need or want to use – but only if they’re (only) using modern Mac devices.

 Choosing Mac OS Extended (HFS+) for Hard Drives

 While Mac OS Extended (HFS+) is no longer the default file system for macOS installations, it hasn’t been completely abandoned by Apple, and it’s still a useful option for macOS users under certain conditions.

 As we’ve mentioned, HFS+ is the default file system of choice for macOS Time Machine backup drives.
 You’ll need to use HFS+ if you plan on formatting a second hard drive or portable flash drive for use as a Time Machine backup—APFS drives won’t work.

 You’ll also need to consider Mac OS Extended if you’re using older and newer Macs together, as older versions of macOS won’t support APFS.
 Other than functionality, however, there are still a few legitimate reasons why you’d choose HFS+ over APFS—the biggest reason depends on the type of drive you use.

 Many of the speed and performance enhancements that APFS brings rely on using a high-speed SSD or portable flash memory drive.
 If you’re using an older, mechanical drive with a disk platter, those enhancements may seem largely minimal or non-existent.